 Some patients and families prefer, when possible, to continue care with members of their prior treatment team; others find it necessary or helpful to start working with someone new.
 No matter what the next stage of treatment looks like, having your loving support can make all the difference.

-So while it may feel like “starting over,” both patients and their families are often more equipped to handle the challenge.
+So while it may feel like “starting over,” both patients and their families are often more equipped to handle the challenge of eating disorder recovery.
 And for those who didn’t have sufficient support during prior treatment, a relapse can be a time to gather additional professional and social support for recovery.

-Sometimes it’s difficult to tell if someone is experiencing a temporary struggle or is on the path to a relapse.
+Sometimes it’s difficult to tell if someone is experiencing a temporary struggle or is on the path to an eating disorder relapse.
 A lapse, a brief or isolated return of eating disorder behaviors, does not always signal the beginning of a relapse but could indicate the need for more skill-building and support.

 What matters most is how someone responds to these challenges when they come up.
-Do they respond by acting on these thoughts or feelings?
+Do they respond by acting on their thoughts or feelings?
 Or do they use skills they learned in treatment or reach out for more support?
-The former signals an inability to bounce back from these moments, and could turn a lapse into a relapse..
+The former signals an inability to bounce back from these moments, and could turn a lapse into a relapse.

-Encourage your loved one to be kind to themselves and remember that no one is perfect, and recovery certainly isn't perfect — nor does it need to be.
+Encourage your loved one to be kind to themselves.
+Remind them that no one is perfect, and recovery certainly isn't perfect—nor does it need to be.
 Even those without eating disorders have bad days.
 A lapse doesn't have to lead to a full-blown relapse.
 Instead, a lapse can be an opportunity for your loved one to use skills, reach out for support, and learn what they need to be more resilient going forward.

 The first step in lowering the risk for relapse is reaching a solid recovery rather than what many call “partial recovery.”
 Partial recovery often means the patient has a significant reduction in symptoms or an improvement in nutrition that resolves medical complications (such as orthostatic vitals, bradycardia, or amenorrhea) but they still feel burdened with eating disorder thoughts and behaviors that interfere with their life.
 Some families describe partial recovery as “surviving,” while full recovery is “thriving.”

 Patients in partial recovery may have a lot of rules around eating, anxiety around certain foods, fear of weight gain, and/or body image concerns.
-Often these patients have restored some weight but may not be at a ; research indicates that a .
-Other patients may have reached a recovery weight range but still feel beholden to the eating disorder’s “rules” around foods, exercise, or body size; .
+Often these patients have restored some weight but may not be at a recovery-supporting weight that is right for their body; research indicates that a higher weight at discharge may predict a lower risk of relapse.
+Other patients may have reached a recovery weight range but still feel beholden to the eating disorder’s rules around food, exercise, or body size; having these lingering psychological symptoms also increases the risk of relapse.

-Even patients in a state of robust recovery still benefit from having a , or a written document co-created by a patient, their treatment team, and any family or friends supporting recovery.
+Even patients in a state of robust recovery still benefit from having a relapse prevention plan, or a written document co-created by a patient, their treatment team, and any family or friends supporting recovery.
 This plan is developed in preparation for discharge from treatment and addresses the following key areas:

 - Anticipating potential triggers